liangxianzhe/creator/README.md

 ([Chooly](https://chooly.app)).
 However, since it is new to the community, the API might change as we take feedback.
 So the suggestion for now: read the source code and make your own call.

-## Is it bad to define creator as global variable?

-It's not.
-Creator itself doesn't hold states.
-States are held in Ref (in CreatorGraph).
-Defining a creator is more like defining a function or a class.

 ## How does creator's life cycle work?